 On this page, you will find information about the Pickaway County Common Pleas Court.
-The court hears felony cases, including cases involving DUI/OVI and vehicular homicide / vehicular assault.
+The court hears felony cases, including cases involving DUI/OVI and serious vehicular crimes.
 If you are going through the court process, it would be helpful to educate yourself and learn as much as possible.
 You’ll want to research the charges against you, the possible defenses, the possible consequences, and the court process.
-You’ll also want to research lawyers so you can make a wise decision about hiring an attorney.Contact Information for Pickaway County Common Pleas Court
+You’ll also want to research criminal defense lawyers.
+By conducting this research, you will be able to make wise decisions about how to proceed with your case.

 Address: 207 South Court Street, Circleville, OH 43113

 What Types of Cases Go To The Pickaway County Common Pleas Court?

 This court has a general division which hears criminal cases and civil cases, as well as a domestic relations division.
 If you have been charged with a criminal offense, you’ll be most interested in the criminal division.
 The criminal division hears felony cases, as well as misdemeanor charges contained in the same indictment as felonies.
 Cases involving only misdemeanors are typically heard in the Municipal Court.
 For felony offenses, the Common Pleas Court hears many types of cases, including the following serious vehicular crimes: